UnscriptedVN/candella/README.md

 Unscripted comes bundled with the latest release of Candella and can be copied to any Ren'Py project.
 In the game's files, copy the 'candella.rpa' archive to your Ren'Py project.

-You can additionally download a release from [the Releases page][releases].
+You can additionally download a release from [the Releases page][releases], as well as [download the project from Itch.io](https://marquiskurt.itch.io/candella).

 ### Build from source